conexco/shopware-bootstrap-theme/docs/getting-started/introduction.md

 as described in its README-file.
 Once you have done this, you have multiple ways to install the Shopware Bootstrap Theme, of which two are covered here.

+##### Installation via Community Store

+Open the backend of your Shopware installation.
+Press `Ctrl + Alt + P` or navigate to _Configuration_ -> _Plugin Manager_ using the main menu.
+Using the search-field in the top left corner, search for _Shopware Bootstrap Theme_.
+Proceed to install it by clicking the respective button, then, use the link _Installed_ on the left side bar.
+The plugin should appear in the list of uninstalled plugins.
+Click the green plus-sign to install it.

+Continue as described in **Using the Shopware Bootstrap Theme**

 ##### Installation via Plugin-Manager

 [Download the latest version of the Shopware Bootstrap Theme as a zip file from its GitHub-Page](https://github.com/conexco/shopware-bootstrap-theme/releases)